hanjinliu/cylindra/docs/alignment/conventional.md

 :material-arrow-right-thin-circle-outline: GUI: `STA widget > Alignment > Align all molecules`

 ![Align all](../images/align_all.png){ loading=lazy, width=480px }

+Alignment is a step in which each coordinate of a molecules layer is updated to maximize the correlation score between the subtomogram around the molecule and the template image.
+New molecules layer will be suffixed with "ALN1", "ALN2", etc.

 ??? info "List of parameters"
     1. Set the template image and mask parameters in the STA widget.